iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning-experiments.md

 ### Deleting Experiment-Related Objects in DVC Cache

-Note that `dvc exp gc` and `dvc exp remove` don't delete any objects in the DVC
-<abbr>cache</abbr>.
-In order to remove the cache objects, e.g. model files,
-intermediate artifacts, etc. related with the experiments, you can use `dvc gc` command.
+Note that `dvc exp gc` and `dvc exp remove` do not delete any objects in the DVC <abbr>cache</abbr>.
+In order to remove the cache objects, e.g. model files, intermediate artifacts, etc. related with the experiments, you can use `dvc gc` command.